Elveta

 Activate the Customer Port

-The customer port, sometimes called the local interface, is inactive when you move in and activation must be requested from the electricity grid provider.
-This is usually done by logging into "Mina Sidor" (My Pages) on the provider's website, where you activate using Bank-ID.
-However, sometimes you may need to fill out a form or call the provider.
-Check with your electricity grid provider for the latest instructions on how to activate the port.
-Below are instructions for some electricity grid companies.
+The customer port, sometimes called the local interface, is inactive when you move in and activation must be requested from the electricity network provider.
+This is most often done by logging in to My Pages at the electricity network provider, where you activate it with BankID, but sometimes there is a form to fill in and sometimes you need to call.
+Check with your electricity network provider to get the latest information about how it should be done.
+Below are instructions for some electricity network companies.

 E.ON

-At E.ON, you can activate the customer port yourself via Mitt E.ON or in the E.ON app under "Mina avtal" (My Agreements).
-You can also contact E.ON's customer service for assistance with activation.
+At E.ON you can activate the customer port yourself on My E.ON or in E.ON's app under My agreements.
+You can also contact E.ON customer service for help with activation.

 Ellevio